shadow-identity/train-ur-skilz/README.md

 # Train Ur Skilz!

-This is a project for training skills of blind typing of special characters based on Svelte.
+This is a project for training touch typing special characters.
+It is based on Svelte.

 ## Get started